By: Trend Micro Forward-Looking Threat Research (FTR) Team

 Possible use and consequences

 Considering that IP cameras are IoT devices, there are several obvious ways they can be abused.
 Among these is cryptocurrency mining, which is a relatively innocuous way to monetize compromised resources.
-However, more serious consequences can arise from the use of vulnerable devices as intermediate points for attacks on third-party infrastructures, which may be launched to hide forensic traces, exfiltrate data, or since cameras usually have good internet connectivity, cause
+However, more serious consequences can arise from the use of vulnerable devices as intermediate points for attacks on third-party infrastructures, which may be launched to hide forensic traces, exfiltrate data, or since cameras usually have good internet connectivity, cause denial of service.

 Underground actors are well aware of the possible impact of exposed cameras on the security of private lives, financial transactions, and even critical infrastructures.
 In fact, opportunities to cause disruption with exposed cameras are often discussed among them, including efforts to target vulnerable devices and extort ransom from victims.